On the GIT Quotient Space of Quintic Surfaces: Geometric Invariant Theory Analysis

 induced by the embedding $C \hookrightarrow \mathbb{P}^3$.
-In particular, $\mathbb{P}(Sym^2(V)):= (x_1=0)$ is the plane containing the invariant conic $C$.
-If $X$ is unstable, there is a destabilizing 1-PS $\rho$ with an associated filtration $(F_{\rho})_n$ and a parabolic group $P_{\rho}$ that preserves it.
-By Kempf results, \cite[Cor 3.5.b]{kempf}, it holds $G^0_x \subset P_{\lambda}$ which implies we can write each term of the flag $(F_{\rho})_n$ as a direct sum of $G^0_x$-invariant subspaces.
-Let $T_{max}$ be a maximal torus compatible with the $\{ x_i \}$.
-By our choice of the coordinate system, it is clear that $T_{max}$ fixes the flag associated to $\rho$.
-Therefore, $T_{max} \subset P_{\rho}$, and the generic equation associated to $X$ is the one at the statement.
-In this coordinate system all the one parameter subgroups $\lambda \subset T_{max}$ can be written as $\lambda = diag (a_0,a_1,a_2,a_3)$ with $a_0 \geq a_2 \geq a_3$; where this last condition is achieved by relabelling.
-By Kempf \cite[Thm 3.4 (c)(4)]{kempf}, every maximal torus $T_{max}$ contains a destabilizing 1-PS.
-Therefore, the existence of a destabilizing $\rho$ can be decided by the existence of a destabilizing one parameter subgroup $\lambda \subset T_{max}$. \end{proof} \begin{prop} Let $X$ be a quintic surface that decomposes as the union of a quadratic surface $Q$ and a hyperplane $H$, then $X$ is semistable if and only if $Q$ is smooth and $Q \cap H$ is smooth. \end{prop} \begin{proof} The quadratic surface must be smooth, otherwise $X$ will contain a quadruple point.
-If the intersection $Q \cap H$ is singular, the equation associated to the quintic surface can be written as $ x_1 \big( x_0^2+x_0x_2+x_1^2+x_1x_3 \big)^2 $ which is destabilized by $\lambda_8$.
-Next, suppose that the conic $Q \cap H$ is smooth and $X$ is unstable.
-By Lemma \ref{sl2c} and after relabelling, we can take our $\lambda$ to be normalized.
-Although, in that case, the hyperplane may be any $(x_i=0)$.
-In this coordinate system the equation of the quintic surface is
+In particular, $\mathbb{P}(\operatorname{Sym}^2(V)):= (x_1=0)$ is the plane containing $C$.
+We select a maximal torus $T_{max}$ compatible with the $\{ x_i \}$.
+It follows that the plane $(x_1=0)$ is fixed by $T_{max}$, and the equation of $X$ in this coordinate system is the one of the statement.
+We follow the notation of \cite[Def 4.6]{morrison2011grobner} by saying that $T_{max}$ determines stability for $X$ because $W$ has a multiplicity-free decomposition into irreducible $\SL(2, \mathbb C)$-representations and the basis $\{ x_i \}$ is compatible with the $\SL(2, \mathbb C)$-action.
+According to \cite[Prop 4.7 ]{morrison2011grobner}, if $X$ is $T_{max}$-semi-stable, then $X$ is $\SL(4, \mathbb C)$-semi-stable.
+Our result follows because we can take $\lambda \subset T_{max}$ to be $\lambda = diag (a_0,a_1,a_2,a_3)$ with $a_0 \geq a_2 \geq a_3$, where this last condition is achieved by relabelling. \end{proof} \begin{prop} Let $X$ be a quintic surface that decomposes as a double quadric surface $Q$ and a hyperplane $H$.
+Then $X$ is semi-stable if and only if $Q$ is smooth and $Q \cap H$ is smooth. \end{prop} \begin{proof} The quadric surface must be smooth; otherwise $X$ will contain a quadruple point.
+If the intersection $Q \cap H$ is singular, then the equation associated to the quintic surface can be written as $ x_1 \big( x_0^2+x_0x_2+x_1^2+x_1x_3 \big)^2 $ because there is exactly one orbit of such quintics.
+This last quintic surface is destabilized by $\lambda_8$.
+Next, we suppose that the conic $Q \cap H$ is smooth.
+Then in some coordinate system $ F_X=x_1(x_1x_2-x_0x_3+\alpha x_2^2)^2 $ where $\alpha \neq 0$.
+The semi-stability follows from Lemma \ref{sl2c} and by noting that $F_X$ is clearly semi-stable with respect to every 1-PS acting diagonally on the $x_i's$. \end{proof} \begin{cor} A non-reduced quintic surface $X$ is semi-stable if and only if $X=2Q+H$ where $Q$ is a smooth quadric surface, and $H$ is a hyperplane intersecting $Q$ along a smooth conic. \end{cor} \begin{proof}If $X$ decomposes as a union of a double plane and another cubic surface, then we can select a coordinate system so that $F_X=x_0^2p_3(x_0,x_1,x_2,x_3)$, which is destabilized by $\lambda_{10}$.
+By degree considerations, the other case is a union of a double quadric surface $Q^2$ and a hyperplane $H$.
+Then, the statement follows from Proposition \ref{q2h}. \end{proof}